 With all this emphasis on diet, be sure you are getting enough calories too.
 It is common for athletes to consume too little, affecting their metabolism.
 When your metabolism falls, your body is more likely to add fat, which is the very thing you are trying to avoid by doing all this.
 If you feel you need to lower your calories, only do so by a maximum of 500 calories.
 Try that for a few weeks and see how it works out.
 My personal chiropractor always says: “eat as much as you can without gaining weight.”
 That’s a good objective to follow.

-Longer vs. Harder Running to Burn Fat
+Longer vs. Harder Running

 As mentioned before, there are two ways to lose weight: eat less or exercise more.
 It is important to ease into it, but once you have, you should progress to running as much as you can according to the time, energy and motivation you have.
 If you end up loving running and you have the time, you may eventually want to run for 60 minutes, 5 days a week.
 That’s something like 4000 calories per week.